 Meet Robbie Silverman

-Prior to Oxfam, Robbie spent several years working on affordable housing policy in the United States, pushing for inclusionary zoning and supportive housing in New York City and advocating for policies to prevent evictions and foreclosures as a Skadden Legal Fellow in Chicago.
+Prior to Oxfam, he spent several years working on affordable housing policy advocacy in the United States, including two years as a Skadden Legal Fellow in Chicago.
 He holds a BA and MBA from Harvard and a JD from Yale.

 Director of US Domestic Program